Objects and objectives of information design

 sensory design

 Some of the disciplines involved in the sensory design are: writing, graphic design, iconography, making maps, calligraphy, tipogafía, illustration and theory color (graphics), photography, animation and cinematography (images) and sound design, singing and music.
+In the senses of taste and smell are l to perfumes and cuisine.

 Finally, Nathan Shedroff explains that all the sensory details to be coordinated not only among themselves but with the project objectives and messages.
 An interface for an experience, whether technological, physical or conceptual, must have a message and a reason to communicate and begin with the creation of meaning and development of appropriate types of interactivity.